jordansite/jekyll-vlog/_posts/2016-09-06-The-Brain-Game.md

 Keeping with the movie theme, try and notice how you feel before, during and after watching.
 Think about why you even decided to watch a movie in the first place.
 Were you bored?
 Maybe it helps you fall asleep?

-Consider the why and challange your thoughts, being aware of your thoughts can lead you on the path to taking the lead back and start winning the brain game.
+Consider the why and challenge your thoughts, being aware of your thoughts can lead you on the path to taking the lead back and start winning the brain game.

-And let's be honest everone likes to win!
+And let's be honest everyone likes to win!

 So why not with the most important game of all?
 The Brain Game!